Ganesh Acharya: Career

 Ganesh choreographed for five films in 2006: Rang De Basanti, Phir Hera Pheri, Golmaal, Omkara and Lage Raho Munna Bhai.

 He then decided to pursue a career in film direction.
 Manoj Bajpayee and Juhi Chawla starred in his debut film Swami (2007), which he also produced and wrote.
 He directed the comedy film Money Hai Toh Honey Hai in 2008.
 He appeared as a villain in the Tamil film Rowthiram in 2011.
 He then choreographed "Chikni Chameli" song featuring Katrina Kaif for the 2012 film Agneepath.

-He is gearing up for a new chapter in his career with Pintu Ki Pappi, a film helmed by Acharya himself set to release on 21 February 2025.
+He appeared in the romantic comedy film Pintu Ki Pappi in 2025.